Mayuri-Chan/pyrofork/docs/source/topics/speedups.rst

 -----

-TgCrypto
+TgCrypto-pyrofork
 --------

-TgCrypto_ is a high-performance, easy-to-install cryptography library specifically written in C for Pyrofork as a Python extension.
+TgCrypto-pyrofork_ is a high-performance, easy-to-install cryptography library specifically written in C for Pyrofork as a Python extension.
 It is a replacement for a slower Python-only alternative and implements the cryptographic algorithms Telegram requires, namely: AES-256-IGE, AES-256-CTR and AES-256-CBC.